pingcap/tispark/README.md

 TiSpark currently supports `Range Partition` and `Hash Partition`.
 Users can select data from the `Range Partition` table and the `Hash Partition` table through TiSpark.

 In most cases, TiSpark use a full table scan on partition tables.
 Only in certain cases, TiSpark applies partition pruning.
 For more details, see [here](./docs/userguide.md).

+## Upgrade from TiDB-2.x to TiDB-3.x
+When upgrading from TiDB-2.x to TiDB-3.x,
+1. make sure that you are using at least TiSpark-2.1.2 (TiSpark-2.1.5 is highly recommended).
+2. `tidbMapDatabase` is deprecated after TiSpark-2.x, make sure that you are not using it.

 ## How to test